appscode/blog/content/post/deploy-mongodb-replicaset-with-arbiter-in-gke/index.md

 ### Accessing Database Through CLI

 To access the database through CLI, we have to get the credentials to access.
-Let’s export the credentials as environment variable to our current shell :

-#### Export the Credentials

 KubeDB will create Secret and Service for the database `mongodb` that we have deployed.
 Let’s check them using the following commands,

 ```bash
 $ kubectl get secret -n demo -l=app.kubernetes.io/instance=mongodb